Union Street update – October 2020

 The new Arulkumaran Reading and Quiet Room and Heritage Collections are closed until further notice during the temporary closure of Union Street due to Covid-19.

-The Library continues to support the O&G clinical community with essential information supporting COVID-19 guidelines and by delivering an online and telephone service wherever possible – please see the details below.
+The Library continues to support RCM members with essential information supporting COVID-19 guidelines and by delivering an online and telephone service wherever possible – please see the details below.
 Please accept our apologies for any inconvenience caused.